dmachi/rstwiki-git/testy.rst

 Title
 =====

-Test of a new file being committed.
+Test of a new file changed.